xyte-io/nodejs-agent/ReadMe.md

 * for envs like `nw.js` use `dist/nw.js.index.html` file and consult the docs of your provider on how to load them.
 * this code was tested with NodeJS@18 but may run on older versions.
-* please note that `dist/node-agent-starter.min.js` is an auxiliary script, you may run `dist/node-agent-main.min.js` directly and ensuring that a given script runs continuously using your preferred tools.
+* please note that `dist/node-agent-starter.min.js` is an auxiliary script, you may run `dist/node-agent-main.min.js` directly, using your preferred tools to ensure that the agent runs continuously.

 ## Reference Code